Hefei University of Technology

-At present, HFUT enrolls 29,480 undergraduate students and 11,800 graduate students.
 It has made remarkable achievements in student education.
 Throughout the years, key disciplines, courses, textbooks, teaching and experiment centers, teaching staff of HFUT have won numerous awards at all levels, highly reputed in China.
 It is among the first batch of 61 pilot colleges and universities to conduct the Education and Development Plan for Outstanding Engineers initiated by the Ministry of Education.
 About 200 projects carried out by HFUT students have been funded by the National University Student Innovation Program.

 In 2013, the university had an annual research funding in sciences of over RMB 447 Million.
 Total number of applications for invention patents was 357, of which 204 have been licensed.
-82 computer software patents were granted.
-In recent years, HFUT won 5 national science-and-technology-related awards, and 19 first prizes at the ministerial or provincial level.